-2014 (Crew) - through matches played on September 7: Has made 16 appearances -- seven starts and nine substitute appearances – and has scored two goals ... made his Crew -- and MLS -- debuts in the 2014 season opener on March 8 ... made a second appearance as a sub in the match at San Jose (April 13) ... made his first appearance at Columbus Crew Stadium as a substitute against New York (April 26) ... made a fourth appearance as a sub in the match at Houston (May 7) ... saw his next appearance as a sub in the match against Real Salt Lake (June 4) and again at D.C.
-(June 7) and at Colorado (July 4) ... came on for an injured Jairo Arrieta in the first half at New York (July 12) and scored his first MLS goal ... entered the match at halftime against Sporting Kansas City (July 16) ... made his first League start vs. Montreal (July 19) ... scored the opening goal in a start at forward against Crystal Palace FC in the club’s international friendly (July 23) ... started the club’s next six League matches, scoring his second goal of the season vs. Houston (August 23) ...
+2014 (Crew): Made 16 appearances -- seven starts and nine substitute appearances – and scored two goals ... made his Crew -- and MLS -- debuts in the 2014 season opener on March 8 ... made a second appearance as a sub in the match at San Jose (April 13) ... made his first appearance at Columbus Crew Stadium as a substitute against New York (April 26) ... made a fourth appearance as a sub in the match at Houston (May 7) ... saw his next appearance as a sub in the match against Real Salt Lake (June 4) and again at D.C.
+(June 7) and at Colorado (July 4) ... came on for an injured Jairo Arrieta in the first half at New York (July 12) and scored his first MLS goal ... entered the match at halftime against Sporting Kansas City (July 16) ... made his first League start versus Montreal (July 19) ... scored the opening goal in a start at forward against Crystal Palace FC in the club’s international friendly (July 23) ... started the club’s next six League matches, scoring his second goal of the season versus Houston (August 23) ... missed the team’s match at Houston (September 13) and was upgraded to “questionable” versus New England (September 20) while recovering following an appendectomy ... was removed from the injury report prior to the match vs. Montreal (September 27) but did not make another regular season appearance ... did not dress for the club’s postseason opener against New England (November 1) ... made his MLS Cup Playoffs debut by coming on as a halftime substitute in the second leg at the Revolution (November 9) ...
 Bedell made one appearance in the 2014 Lamar Hunt U.S. Open Cup tournament ... he started at forward in the Fourth Round match against Indy Eleven (June 17) but was issued a straight red card for a foul that kept him from playing in the Fifth Round match at Chicago (June 25).

 At 6-foot-6 in stature, Bedell (pronounced: “ba-dell”), scored 23 goals and recorded 22 assists in his four-year college career at University of Detroit Mercy.
 In his freshmen season, he played in all 19 matches – including 17 starts – and led the team in assists with eight, tying a school single-season assist record at 10th all-time.
 In his sophomore season in 2011, he added three goals and four assists before a breakout season as a junior.
 In 2012, Bedell was named Horizon League Player of the Year, Horizon League Offensive Player of the Year and First Team All-League with his League-leading 11 goals.
 His five assists that season was also tied for the League-lead.
 In his senior season, he was selected to his second consecutive Horizon League First Team and First Team All-Horizon League.
 Bedell added eight goals and five assists in his final year on the Titans squad .